Patch Tuesday made for an awful April for IT managers and security officers.

 IT administrators, meanwhile, are left trying to sift through the volumes of data to prioritize their patching while praying they don't miss a critical bit of information.

 "With the time from a vulnerability being announced to an exploit and a virus getting out shrinking to a period of days, people don't have the luxury of ignoring alerts any more," Nelson said.
-"There are things they can do at the firewall and on the perimeter to protect themselves,
+"There are things they can do at the firewall and on the perimeter to protect themselves, but with Internet-facing machines, if they're vulnerable, it's almost certain they will be attacked."

 Microsoft's Patch Tuesday barrage included fixes for problems in Windows, Exchange and SQL Server, along with subsystems like the ASN.1 libraries and RPC-DCOM, which was exploited by the Blaster worm last summer.
 Cisco, meanwhile, issued seven alerts warning of problems in its routers and firewalls.
 Add in separate alerts from Sun and several Linux distributions, and administrators were not only facing serious security issues, but information overload.